Barrister–at–Law Entrance Examination

-The applicant must show that, in the course leading to the approved degree/postgraduate diploma, he/she has passed the following core subjects as required by the Society:
+The applicant must show that, in the course leading to the approved degree/postgraduate diploma, that the following Irish core subjects have been passed:

-- Land Law (including the Law of Succession)
+- Irish Land Law (including the Law of Succession)

 - Equity & Trusts